 Private loans are issued by a lender such as a bank or credit union.
-Private loans are an option for students when Federal Direct Unsubsidized loans do not adequately cover all of your law school expenses.
+Private student loans are an option for students who are not eligible for Federal Student Loans or for those needing an alternative or supplement to Federal Student Loans.
 Private loans may require more stringent credit checks than federal loans and may also require payments while you are in school.